 best dry rub for meat

 You would follow the same instructions for a butt too, I buy what is on sale really because they both work well.
-This is a sweet and savory mixture.
-It is not hot or spicy even though there is chili powder in it.
+It is best to not rush things and allow for a good 6 hours depending on the thickness of your piece.

 You’ll want to use a 9×13″ aluminum pan to have a bit of wiggle room on both sides of your meat.
 The ingredients for the rub are above and in the printable card below.
 Beyond that just use your favorite bbq sauce.